Skip to main content

 Q: How would you rate the healthcare in Cork?

 Waiting lists are quite long for public health care patients.
 For example, a child who needs braces might have to get on a waiting list at the age of five or seven and have to wait for up to seven years before getting braces.
 If the child is not identified early enough, it may be difficult to get them into the public system for braces.
-CT scans, MRIs, etc. and specialist/consultants also have very long waiting lists in the public system.
+CT scans, MRIs, etc. and specialists/consultants also have very long waiting lists in the public system.

 The main public hospital, Cork University Hospital, is a very large hospital with good quality of care.
 However, they are extremely understaffed – as many hospitals in the country – and there are stories of patients coming through the emergency department waiting on temporary beds for up to 48 hours before being seen by a doctor.
 There are public and private consultants working in this hospital, so the speed and efficiency of care can be compromised based on being a public or a private patient.
-Also, emergencies are all prioritised so what can seem like an emergency can be pushed down the list to a “greater” emergency and nothing can really be done about it.
+Also, emergencies are all prioritised, so what can seem like an emergency can be pushed down the list to a “greater” emergency, and nothing can really be done about it.

 The healthcare system in Ireland takes a lot of time to understand.
 Someone moving to Ireland with a chronic medical condition would want to research the system extensively beforehand.